 Understanding what financial asset management is and the role it can play in managing your portfolio can help you decide whether it is a service that’s right for you, or whether another type of financial professional is a better fit.

 Asset Management Basics

 What is asset management?
 If this is a new concept, here’s a simple asset management definition: It simply means paying a professional to oversee your financial assets.
 This can include bank accounts as well as investment accounts.

 Traditionally, asset management companies screen out smaller investors by requiring high investment minimums.
 As a result, the clients they tend to work with are what is known as high-net-worth clients.
 These clients could be individuals, corporations, institutions like universities, or even government agencies.

 Asset managers handle investments on their client’s behalf, working to deliver investment returns while aiming to mitigate risk.
-They choose what investments to buy, sell, or avoid entirely.
+They choose which investments to buy, sell, or avoid entirely.
 And they make recommendations based on what they think will help their client’s portfolio grow safely.

 In addition to trading traditional and alternative securities, such as stocks, bonds, real estate and private equity, asset managers may also offer services not usually available to private investors such as first access to initial public offerings (IPOs).